apace100/origins-docs/docs/entity_conditions/scoreboard.md

 [Entity Condition](../entity_conditions.md).

-Compares the value of a scoreboard objective on the entity to a specified value.
+Compares the value of a scoreboard objective on the player to a specified value.

-**Note 1**: If the entity does not have the scoreboard objective, this condition would always return false (even if != is run).
-You can then use the != comparison in combination with the == comparison to test if the entity does not have this objective set (for example if a player has newly joined a world or had their objectives reset).
+**Note 1**: If the player does not have the scoreboard objective, this condition would always return false (even if != is run).
+You can then use the != comparison in combination with the == comparison to test if the player does not have this objective set (for example if a player has newly joined a world or had their objectives reset).

 **Note 2**: Due to the nature of scoreboards, this condition is only effective on the server-side.
 That means client-based powers, such as triggering active powers, climbing, or making entities glow, won't work with this.